 2. Increase recycling participation by students, staff and community members.

 3. Heighten awareness of schools’ waste management and recycling programs.

 4. Have the competition serve as a catalyst for K-12 schools and/or school districts to build and expand waste reduction programs.

 5. Organize this event successfully so it can be repeated and possibly expanded to other schools and states in the future.

-The 2012 competition is scheduled to run from October 15 through November 9, 2012!
+The 2017 competition is scheduled to run from March 1st through March 31st, 2017!
 Registration is now open!
+Take the Challenge!

-Because there is quite a bit of diversity in the availability of recycling programs and infrastructure for schools throughout the state, the contest will include 6 basic categories for recycling:
+Because there is quite a bit of diversity in the availability of recycling programs and infrastructure for schools throughout the state, the contest will include 8 Targeted Material categories for recycling:

 1. Paper (magazines, books, white and mixed paper)

 4. Metal Cans: All Tin & Bi-Metal cans collected from food service areas

 5. Expanded Polystyrene Foam (Lunch trays and food serviceware)